 Some people are quick to bypass details and sign off on an agreement.
-When it comes to FindLaw’s Master Service Agreement (MSA), this is a prime example why you shouldn’t rush through it.
-In fact, it’s vital that you pay attention to the details and understand what they really mean from a digital marketing prospective.
+When it comes to FindLaw’s Master Service Agreement (MSA), this is a prime example of why you shouldn’t rush through it.
+In fact, it’s vital that you pay attention to the details and understand what they really mean from a digital marketing perspective.

 No doubt we are biased in this assessment.
 However, the facts will present themselves as you sift through FindLaw’s MSA yourself.
 You will find that this company can lock you into a business agreement that can ultimately put your firm at risk long-term.

 Before you sign FindLaw’s order form and MSA that will “lock” you into a multi-month contract, consider the following topics that you can dive into further:

 - FindLaw and Your Digital Marketing Assets

 - What Should You Do Before You Leave FindLaw?